Fred the Godson: Career

-Personal life
+Personal life and Death

 Thomas was married to LeeAnn Jemmott; they had two daughters.

 Thomas was reported to be suffering from acute asthma and kidney problems, after contracting COVID-19 during the early days of the pandemic, and by April 6, 2020, his fever had abated in hospital, according to his publicist and his Instagram account.
 His wife told media on April 9 that she was concerned he was going to die, but the next day, said he was "going to make it", and was being weaned from a ventilator.

 Thomas died at Montefiore Medical Center in the Bronx, New York City, on April 23, 2020, due to complications of COVID-19.
 He was 35.

 Legacy

 On February 22, 2021, what would have been his 36th birthday, Bronx Borough President Rubén Díaz Jr. honored Fred by giving him his own street co-name on the block of his childhood home that he grew up in.
 Special appearances were made by Sway Calloway, Fat Joe, Jim Jones, Jaquae, Mysonne and Justina Valentine.